Lahore Metrobus: Expansion

 The Punjab Government in April 2015 approved the expansion of Lahore Metrobus.
-15 km track will added on current route.
+15 km track will be added on current route.
 On Northern end it will be expanded 10 km from Shahdara to Kala Shah Kaku and on Southern end it will be expanded 5 km from Gajjumata to Kahna.

 Incidents

 Overheating vehicles, May 2013

 During late May 2013, the Metrobuses started to develop an over-heating problem as the temperatures in the city crossed 45°C. The air-conditioners gave way and the engines started blowing fumes.
 Passengers had to bear sweltering heat in the congested buses as well as constant stoppages.
 Punjab Metrobus Authority's public relations officer, Amir Masood, told the media that when the buses were imported the manufacturers, Sweden-based Volvo and China-based Sunwin, were told to provide buses that could remain operational in temperatures approaching 51 °C. When the operation error came to surface, Masood said that the suppliers are being fined and the further import of buses from them is halted.
 To counter the problem, new air-conditioning units were fitted in the buses in late June 2013.